 However, the samples require detailed preparation where it must be placed in a vacuum chamber.
 Thus, living samples such as protozoa can’t be examined under TEM. while the samples can be stained or coated with chemicals to protect their structure, there are higher chances that the microscope will still destroy the sample.
 Despite these drawbacks, the contributions of transmission electron microscopes are unrivaled.

 In countless ways possible, microscopes have so many to offer science.
-Thanks to microscopes, studies and learning requiring object magnification can be executed properly.
+Studies and learning requiring object magnification can be executed properly thanks to microscopes.
 Microscopes also lay the groundwork for more scientific developments to come.
 As the world’s understanding of technology increases, it might only take some time before microscopes transform into new types with even more potential than what are present today.